 How Do Wireless Microphones Work?

 Wireless microphones work nearly the same as wired microphones.
-There’s really only one big difference between the two: the typical “wired” mic has a male XLR output connection and relies on a cable to carry its signal to a mic input, while the wireless microphone relies on a radio transmitter to broadcast its output signal to a receiver before being sent to a mic input.
+There's really only one big difference between the two: the typical “wired” mic has a male XLR output connection and relies on a cable to carry its signal to the mic input.
+In contrast, the wireless microphone relies on a radio transmitter to broadcast its output signal to a receiver before being sent to a mic input.

 Wireless microphones work in tandem with wireless microphone systems.
-A wireless microphone system is made up of the following 3 pieces:
+A wireless microphone system is made up of the following three pieces:

 Wireless System Piece 1: The Microphone

 The microphone part of the system is just like any typical microphone.
-Wireless microphones come in a variety of transducer/capsule principles (moving-coil dynamic, condenser, and even ribbon dynamic).
+Wireless microphones come in various transducer/capsule principles (moving-coil dynamic, condenser, and even ribbon dynamic).